Jadessu/sei-unite/README.md

 -[CSS-Tricks](https://css-tricks.com/position-sticky-and-table-headers/) - Guide on fixed table headers.

 <br>

--[StackOverflow](https://stackoverflow.com/questions/19559197/how-to-make-scrollable-table-with-fixed-headers-using-css)- Guide on scrollable table with fixed headers.
+-[StackOverflow]- Guide on scrollable table with fixed headers.
 Code used in templates/about.html and templates/idea.html

 ### Colors.